vectordotdev/timber-js/README.md

 timber.addPipeline(preProcess);
 ```

-Pipelines are run _before_ the final sync to Timber.io.
+Pipelines run _before_ the final sync to Timber.io.
 Pipeline functions should return a `Promise<ITimberLog>`, making it possible to augment logs, send to another destination, throw errors, etc.

 **Note: If an exception is thrown anywhere in the pipeline chain, the log _won't_ be synced.**